Dayna Frank

 Dayna Frank is an American businesswoman who has served as president and CEO of First Avenue Productions, independently owned and operated concert venue and promoter, since 2009.

 In her time with First Avenue Productions she has expanded the business from its original venue First Avenue & 7th Street Entry to include the Fine Line, the Turf Club, the Palace Theatre, the Fitzgerald Theater, and The Depot Tavern all located in Minneapolis - Saint Paul Minnesota.

-Frank also serves as board president for the National Independent Venue Association (NIVA) which she co-founded with Rev. Moose, Managing Partner at Marauder in New York City and Gary Witt, executive director of Pabst Theater Group in Milwaukee in the wake of COVID-19's devastating effect on the live entertainment industry.
+Frank also served as board president for the National Independent Venue Association (NIVA) which she co-founded with Rev. Moose, Managing Partner at Marauder in New York City and Gary Witt, executive director of Pabst Theater Group in Milwaukee in the wake of COVID-19's devastating effect on the live entertainment industry.

 Frank is on the board of trustees for the Walker Art Center, the chair of the board of directors for the Twin Cities Music Community Trust, was a 2018 Henry Crown Fellow at the Aspen Institute, and served as a board member for the Minneapolis Parks Foundation.